-The Boston University Preventive Medicine (PM) Residency has a close affiliation with the GIM and FM Fellowship.
+The Boston University Preventive Medicine (PM) Residency has a close affiliation with the Academic Primary Care Fellowship.
 Some participants in the PM residency apply to the fellowship program with a focus on academic medicine and subsequently elect to do the residency after acceptance into the fellowship program, whereas others come specifically for the residency program in Preventive Medicine with an intention to pursue a public health career.
-The Preventive Medicine Residency was started as an offshoot of the GIM Fellowship in the late 1980s.
-Unlike either the FM or GIM fellowship program, it is an accredited program through the Accreditation Council on Graduate Medical Education (ACGME).
-Because the fellowship is not an ACGME accredited program, all fellowship activities count toward the PM Residency.
+Though the Preventive Medicine Residency was started as an offshoot of the GIM Fellowship in the late 1980s, it currently sits within the Academic Primary Care Fellowship which is a collaboration between the Departments of Family Medicine, Internal Medicine and Pediatrics.
+Unlike the Academic Primary Care fellowship program, the PM Residency is an accredited program through the Accreditation Council on Graduate Medical Education (ACGME).
 The national requirements of the PM Residency largely overlap with the fellowship requirements:

-- An academic year consisting of a Masters degree at an accredited School of Public Health.
-Our PM residents complete one of three degree options: Masters of Science in Epidemiology, Masters of Science in Health Services or Masters of Public Health.
-Each degree qualifies for the national requirements, although PM residents in the MSc degree programs are required to take an additional course in Environmental health.
+- Master’s degree at an accredited School of Public Health.
+Our PM residents typically complete one of two degree options: Masters of Science (MS) in Epidemiology or a Masters of Science (MS) in Health Services Research.
+Occasionally fellows request to pursue the Masters of Public Health (MPH).
+This request is considered on a case-by-case basis.
+Each degree qualifies for the national requirements, although PM residents in the MS degree programs are required to take an additional course in Environmental health.
 See description of SPH training for more information.

 CLINICAL PREVENTIVE MEDICINE ROTATIONS